DHS report: China hid virus' severity to hoard supplies - KVIA

 “These are not the first times that we’ve had a world exposed to viruses as a result of failures in a Chinese lab,” Pompeo said.
 “And so, while the intelligence community continues to do its work, they should continue to do that, and verify so that we are certain, I can tell you that there is a significant amount of evidence that this came from that laboratory in Wuhan.”

 The secretary of state appeared to be referring to previous outbreaks of respiratory viruses, like SARS, which started in China.
-His remark may be seen as offensive in China.
-Still, Pompeo repeated the same assertion hours later, via a tweet Sunday afternoon.
+Pompeo repeated the same assertion hours later, via a tweet Sunday afternoon.

-Experts say the virus arose naturally in bats, and make it clear that they believe it wasn’t human-made.
-Many virologists say the chance that the outbreak was caused by a lab accident is very low, though scientists are still working to determine a point at which it may have jumped from animals to humans.
+On Monday, China’s official Global Times newspaper said Pompeo was making “groundless accusations” against Beijing by suggesting the coronavirus was released from a Chinese laboratory.

+The populist tabloid published by the ruling Communist Party mouthpiece People’s Daily said the claims were a politically-motivated attempt to preserve Donald Trump’s presidency and divert attention from the U.S. administration’s own failures in dealing with the outbreak.

 Beijing has repeatedly pushed back on U.S. accusations that the outbreak was China’s fault, pointing to many missteps made by American officials in their own fight against the outbreak.
 China’s public announcement on Jan.
 20 that the virus was transmissible from person to person left the U.S. nearly two months to prepare for the pandemic, during which the U.S. government failed to bolster medical supplies and deployed flawed testing kits.